Services:

 Working as part of the Urban Sustainable Development Lab, with Angus Taggart writing software, I designed and produced a large scale physical prototype of an internet connected public clock, aimed at opening up smart cities data to vulnerable user-groups who do not use smartphones.

-I was invited to lead a student team at French experimental game jam Zoo Machines.
-With students Antione, Victor and Luc taking care of art and programming, I bult a custom controller for Business Piñata: Grasp the Earth, reach inside it, and perform secret handshakes with an invisible hand to make business leaders pony up […]
+I was invited to lead a team at French experimental game jam Zoo Machines.
+With students Antione, Victor and Luc on art and programming, I built a custom controller for Business Piñata: Reach into the world, grasp the Invisible Hand, and decipher secret handshakes to unlock high frequency trading mode…

-(Non-profit) GameCamp is the UKs only unconference devoted to games of all kinds.
-Organised by a group of game developers, journalists, lecturers and event organisers, it currently takes place at LSBU in London and attracts around two hundred and fifty attendees to each event.
-Among the many things required for each iteration, David Hayward, Ross […]
+GameCamp was the UKs only unconference devoted to games of all kinds.
+Organised by a group of game developers, journalists, lecturers and event organisers, it took place at LSBU in London with around two hundred and fifty attendees.
+With Ross Fowkes & Jo Summers, I designed systems to run a board game library for it.

 Since 2008 I have curated submissions for the Leftfield Collection, a part of EGX.
 EGX is one of the biggest videogame shows in Europe; taking place in the ExCeL Centre and the Birmingham NEC, attracting over 80,000 visitors per show.